dobladov/astro-blog/src/content/blog/leaving-the-loop-of-repetition/index.md

 ---
-title: Can you break an addiction?
+title: Leaving the loop of repetition
 pubDate: 2023-08-30
-description: Leaving the loop of repetition.
+description: Breaking the loop of addiction by replacing it with something positive
 tags:
   [
     addiction,